Brotherhood (American TV series): Crew

 Executive producers Masters and Bromell served as showrunners and head writers during the production of the show's three seasons.
 Masters wrote five episodes of the first and second seasons, which consisted of eleven and ten episodes, respectively, and three of the third eight-episode season; Bromell wrote three episodes of the first season, five of the second and three of the third.
 The show has had three writers other than Masters and Bromell: the writing team of Dawn Prestwich and Nicole Yorkin, who wrote three episodes of the first season and served as co-executive producers, and executive producer Karen Hall, who wrote two episodes of the third season.

 The pilot episode, "Mark 8:36", was directed by Australian director Phillip Noyce.
 Noyce's background in film drew some praise for his strong visual sense direction of the pilot but was also criticized for distracting from the writing and not fitting with the direction of later episodes.

 Noyce also directed the second season premiere.
 Veteran television director Ed Bianchi directed seven episodes of the show, including the first and second season finales, making him the show's most frequent director.
 Other recurring directors include Nick Gomez, who directed three episodes, and Steve Shill, Alik Sakharov and Brian Kirk who directed two episodes each.
 Jean de Segonzac, Leslie Libman, Thomas Carter, Michael Corrente, Seith Mann and Tim Hunter directed one episode each.
 Masters and Bromell have also directed the series, with Bromell having directed three episode and Masters two.

 Sets and locations

 The series was filmed largely on location in Providence, Rhode Island.
-After Elizabeth Guber Stephen was told they couldn't shoot in Boston due to budget, Stephen worked out a deal with the Rhode Island Film Office to work within the network budget.
+After producer Elizabeth Guber Stephen was told they couldn't shoot in Boston due to budgetary reasons, Stephen worked out a deal with the Rhode Island Film Office.
 Stephen and her team also helped write the tax incentive legislation for film and television production in Rhode Island.

 The Providence Journal editorialized on the production as follows:

-Some scenes were filmed at the Olneyville New York System Restaurant in Providence.
+Some scenes were filmed at the Olneyville New York System Restaurant in Providence and Woonsocket, Rhode Island.

-In May 2007 the show's camera crews went to Woonsocket, Rhode Island, to film various street scenes and buildings in that city for inclusion in future episodes of the show.